mslot/Servitr.LogSink/docs/index.md

 _logSink.LogInformation<ConsoleService>("Log message {param1} {param2}", new string[] { "this is parameter 1", "this is parameter 2" }, 60);
 ```

 We are talking about 14 characters.
-But it still pains my eyes that we have to apply `ConsoleService` and new'ing the log argument list (but this is needed if we are going to get the caller name).
+It still pains my eyes that we have to apply `ConsoleService` and new'ing the log argument list (but this is needed if we are going to get the caller name).
+We just have to live with that.